utxostack/utxo-stack-doc/docs/da-layer.md

 Data availability sampling (DAS) is a crucial technique used by the DA chain to ensure the availability and retrievability of block data and blobs.

 DA chain nodes use Reed-Solomon erasure coding to split the block data and blobs into multiple shares.
-They then organize these shares into a 2D matrix structure using a `2D Reed-Solomon Encoded Merkle tree`.
-This allows them to obtain the dataRoot and the Merkle roots of each row and column in the 2D matrix.
+These shares are organized into a 2D matrix structure using a `2D Reed-Solomon Encoded Merkle tree`.
+This generates the `dataRoot` of each row and column in the 2D matrix.

 <figure align="center">
   <img src="/img/da-layer/2D-Reed-Solomon-Encoded-Merkle-tree.jpeg" alt="2D Reed-Solomon Encoded Merkle tree" />